rijovanovic/Containerization/README.md

 `az acr login --name olakspoccr`
 >This will log you into the azure container registry.
 If you get any permission errors here IT might first have to give you pull (read) rights on the repository.

 The steps above are only necessary once.
-You might have to do the login commands later again but typically that is only necessary once in a couple of weeks.
+You might have to do the login commands later again but typically that is only necessary once every couple of weeks.

 ## Getting Started
 The easiest way to get everything up and running locally is to use docker compose.
 Make sure that on your host the port for MySQL (3306) and Connect (9340) are not in use, you might have to stop those services.
 Open a command prompt or PowerShell and go the `docker\compose` folder of this repository, then type: